y-jie28/vue-basics/README.md

     - .prevent: call __event.preventDefault()__.
     - .stop: call __event.stopPropagation()__.
     For more modifiers, see [Vue.js Documentation](https://vuejs.org/v2/api/#v-on).
-- Usage: Attaches an event listener to the element.
+- Usage: Adds an event listener to the element.
 When used on a normal element, it listens to __native DOM events__ only.
 When used on a custom element component, it listens __custom events__ emitted on that child componenet.

 ```
 <!-- inline statement -->